“Spirituality is the most overlooked factor in relieving physical pain…”

 an opportunity to test and experience these teachings personally.

-To achieve these goals, Sacred Art of Living & Dying workshops offer a creative blend of content-oriented presentations, personal reflection, group processes and sacred ritual.
+To achieve these goals, Healing the Healers modules offer a creative blend of content-oriented presentations, personal reflection, group processes and sacred ritual.
 The facilitator’s role is to create a space for participants to engage with the course material in a way that confirms their own experience and also opens the possibility of new insight.
-While there are concrete learning outcomes for each unit, the two-day program also creates a retreat-like environment that nurtures and encourages the soul of the caregiver to show up.
+While there are concrete learning outcomes for each module, the two-day program also creates a retreat-like environment that nurtures and encourages the soul of the caregiver to show up.
 These programs are non-denominational in approach, meaning, that they respect the spiritual path of every person, regardless of any religious affiliation.